aspose-psd/Aspose.PSD-API-References/english/net/aspose.psd.fileformats.psd.layers.layerresources/plldresource/_index.md

 {{< psd/tize >}}
 ## PlLdResource class

 Defines the PlLdResource class that contains information about a placed layer in the PSD file.
-Is is used to support smart object layers in the Adobe® Photoshop® images.
-It was replaced by SoLdResource in the Adobe® Photoshop® CS3
+Is is used to support smart object layers in the Adobe� Photoshop� images.
+It was replaced by SoLdResource in the Adobe� Photoshop� CS3

 ```csharp
 public class PlLdResource : PlacedResource